All learning workshops are being delivered through virtual delivery to the comfort of your home or office.

 Alternative and Augmentative Communication

 In this augmentative and alternative communication (AAC) workshop, participants will be provided with information on what is AAC and who benefits from its use.
-In addition, it will give an overview of different types of AC including some of the more popular communication apps for iPads.
+In addition, it will give an overview of different types of AAC including some of the more popular communication apps for iPads.
 Finally, tips will be provided on implementing AAC at home and in the community.